software-mansion-labs/expo-brownfield-target/MANUAL-SETUP.md

 <key>CFBundlePackageType</key>
 ```

-You can find full reference on values used by each template and the variable interpolation in [TEMPLATES.md](./TEMPLATES.md)
+You can find full reference on values used by each template and the variable interpolation in [TEMPLATES.md](./TEMPLATES.md).

 Add the following files to the framework directory:

 - `ExpoApp.swift`
 - `Info.plist`
+- `Messaging.swift` (if you want to include support for the bi-directional messaging API)
 - `ReactNativeView.swift` (if you want to include SwiftUI support)
+- `ReactNativeViewController.swift` (if you want to include UIKit view controller)

-Copy the contents of `Template.entitlements` file to a new file named `<target-name>` (e.g. `MyBrownfield.entitlements`) at the framework directory
+Copy the contents of `Template.entitlements` file to a new file named `<target-name>` (e.g. `MyBrownfield.entitlements`) at the framework directory.

+The `patch-expo.sh` template shouldn't be copied anywhere and will come into use later to define a run script phase for patching `ExpoModulesProvider.swift` file.

 <a name="#ios-config"></a>
 ### Build configuration